mudit-mishra8/My-Portfolio/README.md

 Welcome to my data playground!
 Here, you'll discover a vibrant spectrum of data projects I've passionately crafted.
 So, dive in and enjoy the data-driven ride!

-Before moving forward, check out my latest machine learning creation,right click to open in a new tab! 👉 <a href="https://imdb-app.herokuapp.com/" target="_blank">MyMovieSentimentAnalyzer</a>
+Before moving forward, check out my latest machine learning creation, right click to open in a new tab!
+👉 <a href="https://imdb-app.herokuapp.com/" target="_blank">MyMovieSentimentAnalyzer</a>

 ## 📚 Table of Content
 1. [SQL](#SQL)